 Jeanne Hager Burth, EdD is a dedicated educator and child advocate who has been working in the field of education for 38 years.
 Currently holding the positions of Associate Professor and Director of Field Placement and Teacher Certification at University of Pittsburgh, she has also served in the roles of principal, Professor of Educational Studies, Professor of Literacy Studies, teacher of elementary, learning support, and gifted education.
 She acted as the Western PA Director for the PA Multi-region STEM Math and Science Partnership Grant, Director of Kids in College at Penn State University, and does consultation work in education.

-practical, step-by-step activities to support students with autism
+step-by-step activities to support students with autism and related

-and related disorders who are transitioning from school-age to
+disorders who are transitioning from school-age to adulthood.
+This

-adulthood.
-This great collection of ideas is a fantastic resource
+great collection of ideas is a fantastic resource for teachers,

 Jennifer Suppo, Ed.D., Associate Professor of Special Education